29 November 2021

 Saint John's Mission Boxes

-There's lots going on at St John the Baptist's church.
-Please click here for the Groups & Activities page.
+there will be lots going on at St John the Baptist's church after the pandemic Please click here for the Groups & Activities page.

 Eucharistic Ministers' Rota